Skip to content

 • Alpha keypad (6160 or similar) for entering zone descriptors

-About Wireless Zones on the VISTA 20P
+About wireless zones on the VISTA 20P

 The VISTA 20P supports up to 40 wireless transmitter zones (zones 9–48) through an external 5800-series receiver.
 Each sensor is identified by its unique 7-digit serial number and loop number.
 The MINI-345 magnetic contact uses Loop 1.